src47/DeepLPnet/README.md

 * *data_generation.py*: code for the dataloader used for modifications (augmentation) during training.

+**models_ICSD_CSD**:

-* *models_ICSD_CSD*: folder contains all trained models for the no-modification, baseline noise, broadening and multiphase experiments.
+* folder contains all trained models for the no-modification, baseline noise, broadening and multiphase experiments.
 These models were trained on ICSD and CSD as described in the paper.

+**Installation:**
+* *requirements.txt*: All dependencies can be installed using pip install -r requirements.txt

 **Please direct any questions or comments to chitturi@stanford.edu or khstone@slac.stanford.edu!**